-To access the free on-site counselling service in partnership with Steve Clifford and Associates Ltd. you can self-refer via email to Steve at email@example.com or can ask for a referral via Student Services.
-Steve is available:
+To access the free on-site counselling service in partnership with Steve Clifford and Associates Ltd. you can self-refer via email to at firstname.lastname@example.org or you can ask for a referral via Student Services.
+Counselling is available:

 Please note that this service operates in the Fall and Winter semesters only.
 Individual counselling appointments can be arranged for students on Summer programs - please contact a member of Student Services.

 The Student Services team all offer a non-judgmental, friendly and open service.
 You are welcome to meet with any of the Student Services team who will listen and, if required, offer advice and guidance.